 The Organization did not overlook any essential fact.
-It reviewed the whole of the complainant's career according to the four criteria for awarding indefinite appointments and it found that he did not measure up in versatility, willingness to take on responsibility or team spirit.
+It reviewed the whole of the complainant's career according to the four criteria for awarding indefinite appointments and it found that he did not measure up.

 CERN did not misappraise the evidence.
 His division leader's unfavourable recommendation squares with the opinions expressed in the review procedure.
 The other appraisals he cites are not as flattering as he makes out and since they were not made in the context of the review are immaterial.